Pokemon-URPG/morphic-plugin-mybb/README.md

   * ~~Load input fields for existing forms~~
   * ~~Create an "Add Character" button that adds a new character text input via JS~~
   * ~~Create an "Add Form" button that adds a new form text input via JS if the existing Form fields are filled~~
-  * Create a checkbox for each form to toggle whether it is active or not
+  * (optional) Create a checkbox for each form to toggle whether it is active or not
   * Hook into the saving of a user in the Mod CP to update database tables (~~new character, update characters, new forms~~, update forms)

 ### Templating